 Visas for Victims of Criminal Activity

-Victims of certain criminal activities that either occurred in the United States or violated U.S. laws may be eligible to petition for U nonimmigrant status to the U.S. Citizenship and Immigration Services (USCIS).
-Victims must have suffered substantial mental or physical abuse due to the criminal activity and possess information concerning that criminal activity.
-Law enforcement authorities must also certify that the victim has been, is being, or is likely to be helpful in the investigation or prosecution of the criminal activity.
+Victims of certain criminal activities that either occurred in the United States or violated U.S. laws may be eligible to petition for U nonimmigrant status to U.S. Citizenship and Immigration Services (USCIS).
+Victims must have suffered substantial mental or physical abuse due to having been a victim of the qualifying criminal activity and possess specific, credible, and reliable information concerning that criminal activity.
+A law enforcement or other certifying official must also certify that the victim has been, is being, or is likely to be helpful in the detection, investigation, or prosecution, conviction, or sentencing of the qualifying criminal activity.
+Victims must also demonstrate that they are admissible to the United States or eligible for a waiver.

 Information about the law that created this visa category is available under Reference - U.S. Law.